MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-business-continuity-disaster-recovery.md

 - When deploying an instance in a Business Critical service tier with two or more replicas, you can configure the secondary replicas as readable.
 Decide on the number of secondary replicas to deploy in the Business Critical service tier.
 For information on changing the number, see [Configure readable secondaries](/azure/azure-arc/data/configure-managed-instance#configure-readable-secondaries).

-- Decide on prioritizing consistency over availability through the number of secondary replicas that are required to commit a transaction in the Business Critical service tier by using the **--sync-secondary-commit** option.
+- Decide on prioritizing consistency over availability through the number of secondary replicas that are required to commit a transaction in the Business Critical service tier by using the [optional parameter](/cli/azure/sql/mi-arc?view=azure-cli-latest#az-sql-mi-arc-update-optional-parameters) **--sync-secondary-to-commit**.
 If there are connectivity problems between the replicas, the primary might not commit any transactions:

   - In a two-replica configuration, a transaction must be committed on both replicas for the primary to receive a success message.
   - In a three-replica configuration, at least two of the three replicas must commit a transaction to return a success message.